Hall and spin Hall viscosity ratio in 2d topological insulators: Hall and spin Hall viscosity ratio

 \section{Hall and spin Hall viscosity ratio}

-In this section we then apply the argument of the Hall viscosity to some topological insulators \cite{Hasan:2010xy}.
-All the topological insulator models have a band gap, but there are some ways to generate a gap: it is generated by magnetic field in a time reversal symmetry broken system, and spin-orbit interaction causes it in a time reversal symmetric system.
-Although the origin of the gap is different, indeed topological aspects of such systems are well described by the effective Dirac fermion model discussed in section \ref{sec:visco}.
+In this Section, we apply the Hall viscosity analysis to two-dimensional topological insulators~\cite{Hasan:2010xy}.
+All the topological insulator models have a band gap, which is generated by magnetic field in a time reversal symmetry broken system, and spin-orbit interaction in a time reversal symmetric system, respectively.
+Although the origins of these gaps are different, topological aspects of such systems are well described by the effective Dirac fermion model discussed in Sec.~\ref{sec:visco}.